Skip to content

 • Inducted into the GAMM Video Game Hall of Fame, 2024

-• Gamescom Dev inaugural Ambassador Award, 2025
+• Inaugural Gamescom Dev Conference Ambassador Award, 2025

 • CGE Achievement Award for “groundbreaking accomplishments that shaped the Video Game Industry,” 2003